otahontas/groceria/README.md

 # Groceria
-Plain and simple self-hostable groceries web app.
+Plain and simple self-hostable groceries web app, built with react and typescript.
+This is one those apps, where I couldn't find self-hostable alternative suited for my use-case, so why not create a new app.
+(Also, shouldn't everyone have a todoapp in their portfolio?).

+## Goals
+- SPA with literally only one page, no separate lists, just one list for groceries
+- Saves entries to JSON
+- No separate users
+- Optionally password protection for page
+- Easy deployment to VPS with Docker

+## Licence
+MIT